 Following the cancellation of their Wigmore Hall recital, Fatma Said and Malcolm Martineau joined forces to perform Schumann’s Meine Rose from their respective living rooms in the UK and Germany.
 Watch on Facebook.

 Iurii Samoilov, along with friends Oleg Zholtikov and poet Lilia Vinogradova, took to Facebook to share a song they wrote together entitled Spring.
-Watch on Facebook.
+Watch on YouTube and follow Iurii as he continues to curate videos.

 Following the cancellation of performances of Werther at the Metropolitan Opera, Joyce DiDonato, co-star Piotr Beczała, Emmanuel Ceysson and Howard Watkins performed excerpts from Massenet’s opera live from Joyce’s living room.
 The videos is available to watch here.